kuroji-fusky/pacopanda-drawing-stats/README.md

 ### Isn't this taking it too far?

-Well, as someone who admires his art, yes - to some extent.
-Well, sure - it may feel like I watch him on every step, but trust me, I only use them for analytical and informational purposes; parsing drawing data on his Twitter profile would be difficult.
+Well, as someone who admires his art, yes... to some extent.
+Well, sure - it may feel like I watch him on every step, but trust me, I only use them for analytical and informational purposes; parsing drawing data on his Twitter profile would be difficult and will require more work.

 To be honest, it's more of a serious, yet passion project of mine to show various kinds of drawing data from his.

-## Installation
+## Installation and Setup

 ### Prerequisites

+> Go is optional as it's still being worked on!

 - Node.js v16 or higher (LTS recommended)
 - Python 3.9 or higher